jeff-follestad/codeQuiz/README.md

 When all the questions are answered, or the timer reaches 0, then the game is over.

 At the end of the game, a users high score is recorded.
-Current high scores can be accessed through the link in the upper left corer of the ppliacation.
+Current high scores can be accessed through the link in the upper left corer of the application.

+## Notes

+This was the most difficult challenge so far!
+I had a lot of help from my son Aidan who is a software developer.